Skip to main content

 Written by Manon

-If you're moving to Spain for the first time, you must have an insurance in place on your arrival date.
+If you're moving to Spain for the first time, you must have an insurance in place on your arrival date, and in some cases before.
 If you are already in Spain and were previously insured elsewhere, your new policy should start the day after your previous policy expires to avoid any gap in coverage.
 Either way, signing up is fully digital and only takes a few minutes.

 When does my expat health insurance need to start?